rjkviegas/skills-workshops/week-8/archaeology/README.md

 Also, doing documentation commits will encourage senior members of your team to give you feedback on your understanding of the system.

 Only once everyone understands the current state of the project can everyone understand the work-to-be-done.
 Flying without a shared understanding is a recipe for lack of direction.

+> Just like code, it's a bad idea to think of documentation as perfect and unchanging.
+As a large codebase develops, so must its documentation.
+Because of the interdependency between code and documentation, docs very quickly fall out-of-date.
+However, the process of writing and producing documentation is a great way to get to know a codebase: it's another tool in your arsenal, and it produces diagrams that can provide shared team understanding of the system right now.
+See [Martin Fowler on this topic](https://martinfowler.com/distributedComputing/thud.html).

 ## Plenary